 Dear Dr. Marpaung,

 This report describes the technical overview of our ongoing “Mercury Robotics Challenge” project.
-The objective of the fall semester was to complete the motor control design which can take command over Wi-Fi using internet.
+The objective of the fall semester was to complete the motor control design which can take commands over Wi-Fi using internet.
 A ‘Goal Analysis Diagram’ was created with smaller milestones.
 As explained in the report, each milestone has been successfully accomplished.
 Design, development and testing of the motor hardware is successfully completed.
-Robot can move in all directions with different speeds and climb up a 30 degree ramp.
-Wi-Fi connection is established and robot can receive signals via internet and perform actions accordingly.
+Our robot can move in all directions with different speeds and climb up a 30 degree ramp.
+Wi-Fi connection is established and the robot can receive signals via internet and perform actions accordingly.
 We are satisfied with our progress so far and confident that we will finish the entire project next semester in time.
 If you have any question, please contact me at 919-457-8516 or afatma@uh.edu.

 Thank you, Aman Fatma Senior Design 1-Team Mercury (Fall 2014) Cullen College of Engineering University of Houston